ncats/blackboard/README.md

 This repository contains a simple, REST-based blackboard architecture implementation.
-This implementation provides some basic plumbing for a blackboard and an example knowledge source that interacts with it.
+This implementation provides some basic plumbing for a blackboard and example knowledge sources that interact with it.
+A running instance of this code is available at [https://translator.ncats.io/blackboard](https://translator.ncats.io/blackboard).

 ```
 ./activator run